 Sales Navigator has three pricing tiers with slightly different features.
-It can look similar to LinkedIn at first glance, but it is a completely separate application that is well organized for sales, and entirely separate from LinkedIn search, messaging, and profile activities.
+Sales Navigator is an entirely separate application that is well organized for sales, and entirely separate from LinkedIn search, messaging, and profile activities.

 On the home page, at the center of Sales Navigator are updates from people you’ve defined as leads and companies you’ve defined as accounts.
 Once nice thing about Sales Navigator is that you don’t need to connect with a person to define them as a lead.
 Once you define a lead or account, anything they publish is rolled up here.
-You can also get notifications through the Connected for LinkedIn mobile app when leads publish content.
+You can also get notifications when your leads publish content.
 This makes it easier for you to keep up with the prospects you’re most interested in, and see what’s on their minds.
 That, in turn, may provide opportunities to reach out and engage.
-The left side of the home page lets you filter what you see in your feed by potential leads, news about leads (when your leads are mentioned by others in the news), share by leads, as well as news and shares by accounts.
+The left side of the homepage lets you filter what you see in your feed by potential leads, news about leads (when your leads are mentioned by others in the news), shares by leads, as well as news and shares by accounts.

 The top menu of Sales Navigator lets you browse the accounts or leads you’re following, go to your inbox, or manage seats if you’re using Team Edition.
 The right side of the page shows your recent activity and searches to help you keep track of your social selling activities.

-The Accounts page is a little more powerful.
-It lists your accounts and provides suggestions for accounts you may wish to follow.
-In addition, you can view the account and get more insights from Sales Navigator.
+The Accounts page is also very powerful.
+It lists accounts you've saved for prospecting and provides suggestions for accounts you may wish to follow.
+In addition, you can view the account and get more insights.

-When you view an account, Sales Navigator gives you lead recommendations and will show you how you’re connected to leads.
-That is, if you are connected to anyone who can either introduce or recommend you.
+When you view an account, Sales Navigator gives you lead recommendations and will show you how you’re connected to leads with first degree connections that can recommend or introduce you.
 The accounts page also lets you filter updates to see news or shares from leads or the company.
 Another nice feature is that Sales Navigator shows you potential leads, people or companies similar to the one you’re looking at which may help you identify new prospects.
-If you’re using Team edition you can also see who on your sales team is connected to the leads you’re interested in so that they can reach out on your behalf.
+If you’re using Team Edition you can also see who on your sales team is connected to the leads you’re interested in so that they can reach out on your behalf.

 At the top of the Sales Navigator page, you can search for people, companies, and keywords, like you would in regular LinkedIn.
 You can also use the Lead Builder to find lists of leads.

-So, Sales Navigator lets you identify any person or company in LinkedIn as a lead you wish to follow.
+Sales Navigator lets you identify any person or company in LinkedIn as a lead you wish to follow.
 Once you do, it lets you easily find, filter, and browse updates and published content from those leads.
-This makes it easier to see what your prospects are doing, what they’re interested in, and should provide opportunities for you to engage to connect or for social selling.
+This makes it easier to see what your prospects are doing, what they’re interested in and should provide opportunities for you to engage for social selling.
 The ability to do this, without having to connect, opens the door to LinkedIn’s data, letting you prospect all you want.
-Lead recommendations can be helpful in expanding your lead list, and finding similar prospects.
-The Lead Builder lets you cold prospect, but also shows you relationships.
+Lead recommendations can be helpful in expanding your lead list and finding similar prospects.
+The Lead Builder lets you cold prospect but also shows you relationships.
 If you find a prospect you are interested in, it shows how many connections you are away from that person, and anyone you know who is connected to them.
 That information can provide a path to making a connection.